tjercus/privateer-app/README.md

 - npm start

 This project was created with create-vite and has hot module reloading with fast refresh.
-This means you can edit files and within 50 ms the relevant parts of you app will reload in the browser while maintaining state.
+This means you can edit files and within ~50 ms the relevant parts of you app will reload in the browser while maintaining state.

 ## TODO

-- fix add planet
-- EXPR: replace mocks-server with a static real express server?
-- WCAG 2.1 support
+- ux: more WCAG 2.1 support
-- upgrade nc4 to vud (and fix icon buttons)
+- ui: upgrade nc4 to vud (and fix icon buttons)
-- put route strings in constants?
 - storage model: add lastModifiedAt attributes for versioning
 - ui: fix enter keyboard for cancel button

 ### nice to have

+- expr: replace mocks-server with a static real express server?
+- expr: try tRPC client/server
+- expr: legend-state instead of Redux
+- expr: perhaps use 'zorm' as Form lib to leverage Zod even more
+- RBAC (role based access control)
-- i18n: can and should bundles be split by package/feature
+- i18n: can and should bundles be split by package/feature?
 - domain model: check if a more real domain can be implemented (real relationships)
 - ui: add dirty check, and disable save button when formDataMap is clean
 - ui: move from static button to animated one
-- RBAC
+- put route strings in constants?
 - Zod: use Zod TypeScript types instead of own types
-- Zod: perhaps use 'zorm' as Form lib to integrate better with Zod
 - ui: try with generic table component as in the article below
-- domain model: where to assemble the domain, on the app or the server?
-- auto run the "import sorter plugin" for prettier?
+- code: auto run the "import sorter plugin" for prettier?
-- wrap validation result in an ADT
+- code: wrap validation result in a Result/Either type
 - ui: find out if the view layer can work with only Maybe's instead of nullable

 ### blocked by current react-nc4 version